 As soon as your company is registered by Companies House, your company formation agent will send your authentication code and company documents to you by email.

 If you register your company directly with Companies House, they will send your code to you by post.
-Companies House advise that it usually takes up to 5 days from the date of incorporation to receive this letter.
+Companies House advises that it usually takes up to 5 days from the date of incorporation to receive this letter.

 Where can I find my authentication code?